RaymondLoranger/io_ansi_table/README.md

 config :io_ansi_table, key_headers: ["temperature_string", "wind_mph"]
 ```

-You can also position the table by specifying up to 3 margins:
+Here is an example to position the table by specifying up to 3 margins:

 ```elixir
 config :io_ansi_table, margins: [